fr4nku/Scripts/README.md

 # Scripts
-Collection of Scripts for Microsoft Products
+A collection of Powershell scripts for system admin